 And isn’t that the point of the Pi?
 It’s an ultra-inexpensive computer with a free OS.
 Do whatever you want with it.
 If you mess up the software, start over.
 Even if you mess up the hardware, you’re only out $35, not hundreds.

-breaking um… seeing what else it can do!
+Looking forward to breaking um… seeing what else it can do!

 Are you just getting started with the Pi too?
 What’s your experience been like so far?
 Did you find it dead-simple, or run into problems?